 There’s nothing like kicking off your shoes and relaxing on the sofa after a busy day.
 But watch out if that’s often accompanied by a glass of wine.
 Regularly drinking too much alcohol can interfere with the quality of your sleep, leaving you feeling exhausted the next day.

-Make sure you stick to the recommended daily drinking guidelines of three to four units for men and two to three for women.
 Drinking below the limits is even better.
 And, if you want to cut down, lower alcohol drinks or alcohol-free versions of your favourite tipple are a good place to start.

 A good bedtime routine is the key to sleeping well.
 Some simple sleep hygiene measures can help.
 Make sure your bedroom is quiet, the right temperature and your mattress supports your body properly.
 Before bed, do something you find relaxing, such as reading or listening to some soothing music.
 It’s easy to stay switched on all the time, but try and turn off your phone and other devices to help you wind down.
 Try to go to bed and get up at the same time each day.